About This Program

 For parents/caregivers of children ages: 0 – 21

-The 3-5-7 Model® is a copyrighted strengths-based approach that empowers young people and families to engage in the work of grieving their losses and re-building relationships towards the goals of well-being, safety, and permanency.
-The 3-5-7 Model® incorporates the underpinnings from child development, attachment, separation and loss, trauma, family systems, relationship development, and resiliency theories to provide a directional approach to achieving permanency in relationships.
-The 3-5-7 Model® uses tools (e.g., lifebooks, loss/life lines) to support work around issues of separation and loss, identity formation, attachment, and building relationships, and it also supports deeper therapeutic work around abuse, abandonment, and neglect experiences.
-Practice applications can be made throughout ongoing case management services, from intake to child protective to placement services.
-Along with being a standalone program as described in this entry, the three tasks of the 3-5-7 Model® are designed to be able to be used with other child welfare practice models.
+The 3-5-7 Model® is a copyrighted strengths-based approach.
+It is designed to empower young people and families to engage in the work of grieving their losses and rebuilding their relationships with the goals of well-being, safety, and permanency.
+The 3-5-7 Model® incorporates the underpinnings from child development, attachment, separation and loss, trauma, family systems, relationship development, and resiliency theories in order to provide a directional approach designed to achieve permanency in relationships.
+The 3-5-7 Model® uses tools (e.g., lifebooks, loss/life lines, life maps) to support work around issues of separation and loss, identity formation, attachment, and building relationships, and it also supports deeper therapeutic work centered on the trauma of abuse, abandonment, and neglect experiences.
+Practice applications can be made throughout all family work for case management services from intake (preservation of the family), to child protection to placement services.
+Along with being a standalone program as described in this entry, the 3-5-7 Model® is a social work practice focused on engagement strategies and is designed to be integrated with other child welfare practice models (e.g., Family Finding, Signs of Safety, 30 Days to Family.)
+The 3-5-7 Model® is designed to fully involve all families with a goal of establishing relationships of permanency.
+All aspects of the model can be applied to all individuals who have experienced trauma in relationships that have been important to their well-being.
 The 3-5-7 Model® supports kinship, foster, and adoptive family relationships.
-The 3-5-7 Model® can also be used an engagement strategy with birth families.

 The overall goals of the 3-5-7 Model® are:

 - Honor your past relationships

 - Answer your questions